This is the multi-page printable view of this section. Click here to print.

 - Recovery point: Choose the date and time to recover.
 Can be selected from the start time of the backup history

-Server Name Prefix Required Recovery DB Server Name - Enter 3~16 characters starting with a lowercase English letter, using lowercase letters, numbers, and the special character (
+Server name Prefix Essential Recovery DB server name - Start with a lowercase English letter and use lowercase letters, numbers, and special characters (

-- A postfix such as 001, 002 is appended based on the server name to create the actual server name
+- Based on the server name, a postfix such as 001, 002 is appended to generate the actual server name

-Cluster Name Required Recovery DB Cluster Name - Enter using English, 3 to 20 characters
+Cluster name Required Recovery DB cluster name - Enter using English letters, 3 to 20 characters

 - A cluster is a unit that groups multiple servers

-Number of nodes Select Number of data nodes - Set to be the same as the number of nodes configured in the original cluster.
+Number of nodes Selection Data node count - Set to be the same as the number of nodes configured in the original cluster

-Service Type > Server Type Required Recovery DB Server Type - Standard: Standard specifications commonly used
+Service Type > Server Type Required Recovery DB server type - Standard: standard specification commonly used

-- High Capacity: Large-capacity server of 24 vCore or more
+- High Capacity: large-capacity server with 24 vCores or more

-Service Type > Planned Compute Select Status of resources with Planned Compute set - In Use: Number of resources with Planned Compute that are currently in use
+Service Type > Planned Compute Selection Status of resources with Planned Compute configured - In Use: Number of resources with Planned Compute that are currently in use

 - Planned Compute Service Application: Go to the Planned Compute service application page

-Service Type > Block Storage Required Block Storage settings used by the recovery DB - Base OS: Area where the DB engine is installed
+Service Type > Block Storage Required Block Storage settings used by the recovery DB - Basic OS: Area where the DB engine is installed

 - DATA: Storage area for table data, archive files, etc.

-- Apply the same Storage type as set in the source cluster
+- Applied identically with the storage type set in the original cluster

 - After selecting Use, enter the storage purpose and capacity